Luton Town F.C.: Stadium

 Luton Town's first ground was at Dallow Lane, the former ground of Excelsior.
 The ground was next to the Dunstable to Luton railway line, and players regularly claimed to have trouble seeing the ball because of smoke from the trains.
 A damaging financial loss during 1896–97 forced Luton to sell the stadium to stay afloat and, as a result, the club moved across the tracks to a stadium between the railway and Dunstable Road.
 The Dunstable Road ground was opened by Herbrand Russell, 11th Duke of Bedford, who also donated £50 towards the £800 building costs.
 When the site was sold for housing in 1905, the club was forced to move again at short notice, to its present Kenilworth Road site, in time for the start of the 1905–06 season.

-The stadium now has an all-seater capacity of 10,356 and is situated in the Bury Park area of Luton.
+The stadium has an all-seater capacity of 11,600 and is situated in the Bury Park area of Luton.
 It was named after the road that runs along one end of it, although the official address of the club is 1 Maple Road.
 Opposite the eponymous Kenilworth Stand is the Oak Road End, which has evolved from a stand first used exclusively by Luton supporters, then later by away supporters, and now used by both except in times of high ticket demand from away clubs.
 The Main Stand is flanked by the David Preece Stand, and opposite them stands a row of executive boxes.
 These boxes replaced the Bobbers Stand in 1986, as the club sought to maximise income.

 The original Main Stand burnt down in 1921, and was replaced by the current stand before the 1922–23 season.
 The ground underwent extensive redevelopment during the 1930s, and the capacity by the start of the Second World War was 30,000.
 Floodlights were installed before the 1953–54 season, but it was 20 years before any further modernisation was carried out.
 In 1973 the Bobbers Stand became all-seated, and in 1985 the grass pitch was replaced with an artificial playing surface; it quickly became unpopular and was derided as "the plastic pitch".

 A serious incident involving hooliganism before, during and after a match against Millwall in 1985 led to the club's then chairman, Conservative Member of Parliament (MP) David Evans, introducing a scheme effective from the start of 1986–87 supposedly banning all visiting supporters from the ground, and requiring home fans to carry membership cards when attending matches.
 Conversion to an all-seater ground also began in 1986.
 Away fans returned for 1990–91, and grass a year later.
 The David Preece Stand was erected in 1991, and the conversion of the Kenilworth Stand to an all-seater was completed in 2005.